 channel: "auto" on /v1/messages | You want senderZ to handle routing automatically at send time |

-Both approaches use the same detection mechanism and the same 24-hour cache.
-If you call the Capabilities API and then send with channel: "auto", the send operation will use the cached result from your earlier check.
+All three approaches share the same recipient_capabilities cache and the same 90-day TTL.
+If you call either Capabilities endpoint and then send with channel: "auto", the send operation will use the cached result from your earlier check.

 Error Responses